aalok-kumar-yadav/Donation_Extension/README.md

 django is fetching news from news paper websites. we included payumoney API for payment. also used some css ,html and javscript in this extension.

-# Disaster News Feed
+## Disaster News Feed

-All disaster related news are shown here with donate option
+All disaster related news are shown here with donate option and user can donate some money to the sufferd peole . the news are fetched using some concept of NLP(natural language processing).

 ![alt text](https://i.imgur.com/WDDoTME.png)

-# Doner credentials
+## Doner credentials

+We store all the record of donor for future consiquences or any law related issues.

 ![alt text](https://i.imgur.com/eCz2j0z.png?1)

-# Payment Interface
+## Payment Interface

+This is a sequre payment interface provided by Payumoney API

 ![alt text](https://i.imgur.com/ff5GsHp.png)